gauditech/gaudi/packages/create-gaudi-app/template-gaudi-ts/README.md

 # Welcome to **gaudi-demo** project

-This is a Gaudi starter project.
+This is a Gaudi demo project.

 ## Initializing project

-To initialize a new starter project use Gaudi CLI anywhere where CLI is available.
+In your shell run NPM initializer

 ```
-npm create gaudi
+npm create gaudi-app
 ```

-Project name will be used as a name for project folder, NPM package name, Gaudi source file and DB name.
-As such it will be sanitized and all (regex) "non-word" characters will be replaced with "-".
-Eg.

-- `"new project 1` -> `"new-project-1"`
-- `"@myorg/acme_util"` -> `"myorg-acme_util"`
+Select "Gaudi backend project" in template selector.

 ## Building project

-Gaudi CLI is used to build Gaudi source code but since this project also contains Typescript hooks which are built independently from Gaudi source code, both are conveniently wrapped in NPM scripts:
+Gaudi CLI is used to build Gaudi source code but since this project also contains typescript which are built independently from Gaudi source code, both are conveniently wrapped in NPM scripts:

 ##### **Build**

-Builds hooks sources and run Gaudi build
+Builds typescript sources and run Gaudi build

 ```
 $ npm run build